 Is this on your list of winter activities?
 I know, Venice probably isn’t the first place you think of when planning your winter holidays.
 But time your visit for the city’s yearly Carnevale in February, and you’ll be delighted you did.
 Venezia truly becomes a “City of Masks,” with mysterious figures in glamorous disguises and ornate masks wandering its cobbled streets from dawn till dusk.

-Venice is sold out or too expensive during Carnevale?
+Hotels sold out or too expensive during the Venice Carnival?
 Consider staying in nearby Padova and ride a Regionale or Regionale Veloce train to Venezia Santa Lucia.
-Hop on a vaporetto and head towards Rialto Bridge for the Venice views you’ve always dreamt about.
+Hop on a vaporetto and head towards Rialto Bridge for the Venice views you’ve always dreamed about.
 (By Travel Stained)

 London is also a perfect venue for winter and its Winter Wonderland is one of the city’s most iconic winter attractions.

-One of the most fun winter activities is visiting one of the many German Christmas markets, of which Düsseldorf – made up of seven themed markets – is one of the oldest and most authentic.
-As you stroll along the richly decorated stalls and shop windows in the Altstadt (Old Town) you can smell the fragrant cinnamon and gingerbread, the mulled wine and hot chestnuts.
+If you’re in Germany for the holidays, one of the most fun winter activities is visiting one of the many German Christmas markets, of which Düsseldorf – made up of seven themed markets – is one of the oldest and most authentic.
+As you stroll along the richly decorated stalls and shop windows in the Altstadt (Old Town) you can smell the fragrant cinnamon and gingerbread, the mulled wine, and hot chestnuts.
 A visit to the Christmas market is a treat for all senses and there’s no better way to get into the spirit of the season.

 After dark, the multicolored twinkling lights will brighten up the streets so make sure you stay well past sunset.
 The Christmas market in Düsseldorf usually starts towards the end of November and runs through December.
 (By Wapiti Travel)